-New applicants must follow the process for submitting an online application for a higher degree by research program, which also includes a section for scholarship application.
+New applicants must follow the process for submitting an online application for a research program, which also includes a section for scholarship application.
 You can access the online application here.

 Please note, unless the scholarship round is officially open, your online application will only be assessed for candidature.

-Current HDR candidates or applicants with a current offer (not yet commenced) are required to follow a different process for submitting a scholarship application.
+Current research candidates or applicants with a current offer (not yet commenced) are required to follow a different process for submitting a scholarship application.
 Details can be found here.

 Applicants may only apply a maximum of two times in a five year period for consideration in the scholarship ranking and selection process.

-Applications for HDR scholarships as part of the Annual Scholarship Round at Griffith University are firstly processed within the Griffith Graduate Research School (GGRS).
-It is at this point that applications are initially reviewed for eligibility for entry into Griffith HDR programs.
+Applications for research scholarships as part of the Annual Scholarship Round at Griffith University are firstly processed within the Griffith Graduate Research School (GGRS).
+It is at this point that applications are initially reviewed for eligibility for entry into Griffith PhD or research programs.

 Applications that are recognised as meeting the selection criteria requirements for scholarship consideration are then assessed and ranked in an order of merit, in the proposed host school, department, research centre, and academic group.
 The order of merit is based on the Higher Degree Research Scholarship Policy and takes into consideration:

 - Academic merit, with emphasis on the results attained in the qualification with the substantial research component but also taking into account the grades of any other eligible qualification, as applicable

 - The international standing of the institution at which the qualification with the substantial research component was completed.